chef/chef-oss-practices/definitions.md

 ### Project

-A Project is one GitHub repo that contains code.
+A Project is one or more GitHub repos that contain interdependent code.

 ### Product